 - Workshops were great, more please!

-- Excellent organization, high standard of teaching, good resources and help given but most importantly very friendly.
+- Excellent organisation, high standard of teaching, good resources and help given but most importantly very friendly.

 - Groups are a good size, one weekend is a perfect amount of time.